Hebridean Sky 21

 Hebridean Sky 21 Review

-AdventureSmith Explorations’ Hebridean Sky 21 review includes a detailed description of the small ship including deck plans and a photo gallery.
+AdventureSmith Explorations’ Hebridean Sky 21 review includes a detailed description of the small ship including deck plans and a photo gallery, along with a dedicated Hebridean Sky Ship Review with insights from two of our specialists who traveled aboard different charters.
 Our polar experts have been aboard Hebridean Sky 21 firsthand.
 Please read our Hebridean Sky 21 review below then contact our Antarctica cruise experts to compare the Hebridean Sky 21 with other small cruise ships and expedition ships offering Antarctica cruises.

 Built in 1992 under the name M/V Sea Explorer then refurbished in 2016, Hebridean Sky 21 features an extensive, multimillion-dollar renovation that transformed her into one of the finest small ships sailing the polar regions.
 With eight accommodation categories, Hebridean Sky 21 provides luxury options for all travelers.
 Her 85 members of expedition staff and crew offer service that is second to none on once-in-a-lifetime voyages.